SOFR is Set to Replace LIBOR By 2021

 While LIBOR will be reported until the end of 2021, both commercial real estate lenders and borrowers are naturally anxious to understand how the switch could impact interest rates.
 This is especially of interest for borrowers who have floating rate loans, including floating-rate CMBS financing as well as the many variable rate Fannie Mae and Freddie Mac Multifamily loans currently on the market.

-Additional concerns have arisen due to the fact that inaccuracies have been found during calculations of SOFR during the last 12 months, which has reduced market confidence in the relatively new index.
-If SOFR is not adopted due to these issues, most adjustable commercial real estate loans have a built-in switch mechanism that will kick in if LIBOR is no longer calculated.
-This will typically result in the loan being pegged to a spread based on the prime rate, the lowest bank interest rate available to consumers.
-However, this automatic switch is not ideal, as it could lead to a variety of inconsistencies througout the market.
+Some are also concerned due to the fact that inaccuracies have been found during calculations of SOFR during the last 12 months.
+If SOFR is not widely adopted due to these issues, most adjustable commercial real estate loans have a built-in switch mechanism that will kick in if LIBOR is no longer calculated.
+In most cases, this will result in the loan being pegged to a spread based on the prime rate, the lowest bank interest rate available to consumers.
+However, this automatic switch is not ideal, as it could lead to a variety of issues and inconsistencies.